ShivapriyaOH/blog/_posts/2019-05-01-Vargas-blog.md

 We reached the trailhead at 7am only to realize that the gates open at 8am.
 We stayed in the car wondering if we should take a different trail but decided to stay and wait.
-To my utter surprise, a car pulled over just next to our car and a lady came running to open the lock on the gates.
+To our utter surprise, a car pulled over just next to our car and a lady came running to open the lock on the gates.
 Although she was right on time at 8am, she apologized and was on her way out again.
 The wait was worth it to witness people keeping time and value others' time on a nice Saturday weekend morning. :)
 ![Trailhead](assets/images/vargas/vargas_3.jpg)

 We started with the Golden Eagle trail.
-We were planning to go to take a small detour to the view point.
-We had to jump and struggle to cross the swamp at a few places but it was not that bad.
-Until we reached the point where we had to take a fork to reach the viewpoint according to trail map.
-We found that we were greeted by not so welcoming residents of the plateau, the cattle.
+We had planned to take a small detour to a view point.
+We had to jump cross the muddy puddles at a few places but it was not that baduntil we reached the point where we had to take a fork to reach the viewpoint according to trail map.
+We saw many pairs of eyes silently staring at us as we approached the entrance to the view point.
+Well, they didn't look happy and welcoming.
+We decided to skip the view point and continue on our journey.
+We didn't want to enrage the original inhabitants of the plateau.
 ![Cowblock](assets/images/vargas/vargas_4.jpg)

-We get a nice view of the city.
-Lots of cows grazing around.
+We get a nice view of the city from the top with lots of cows grazing around which ultimately became a threat for our mission to complete the hike.
 ![Cityview](assets/images/vargas/vargas_5.jpg)

 It is a pity that we could not finish the predetermined trail since we were the only ones walking while there was a group of rather angry looking cows almost ready to charge at us.
-We had to come back, couldn't have risked, we being tiny creatures in front of the huge creatures if we get trapped with nowhere to go.
+We had to come back, couldn't have risked, we being like the tiny lilliputs in front of the huge animals.
+We could have got trapped with nowhere to go.

 ![Summit](assets/images/vargas/vargas_6.jpg)

-We saw as we ended our hike that there was a board at the entrance put up which we conveniently ignored.
+We saw as we reached the parking lot and ended our hike that there was a board at the entrance which we conveniently ignored.
+It had instructions to follow when we encounter cattle in our way.
 ![Notice](assets/images/vargas/vargas_notice.jpg)

 If you start with Golden Eagle trail and continue on the Deer Gulch trail to the end to see the views of Bay Area, it completes exactly 2 miles.
 Total round trip would then be 4miles with not so much of elevation.
-I highly recommend going there with a big group of people on a nice Spring day to this beautiful green pastures in the East Bay.
+I highly recommend going there with a large group of people on a nice Spring day to this beautiful green pastures in the East Bay.
+Vargas is away from the hustle bustle of the city and you would find an overload of greenery around you.
+A breath of fresh air, the vast blue skies are all yours to explore.

+As goes this [refreshing song](https://www.filmyquotes.com/songs/128) in Hindi,
+- *"Tere liye nayi hai zameen naya aasmaan ,Likh de hawaon pe koi nayi dastaan" -->  "The earth and the sky are new for you, So write a new story in the air"*